Hello! I'm Kate.

 STOVE TOP

-• Season to taste if required.
-Divide soup between serving bowls and top with a drizzle of reserved coconut cream, coriander, fried shallots and red chilli.
-Serve on its own, with store-bought roti bread or fresh crunchy bread of choice.
+• Divide between bowls, drizzle with reserved coconut cream and garnish with coriander, fried shallots and red chilli.
+Serve with roti or crusty bread.

 THERMOMIX METHOD

-• Add the pumpkin, carrot and potato to the TM bowl.
-Cook for 2 minutes, 100 degrees, Speed 2 (MC out).
+• Add the pumpkin, carrot and potato.
+Cook for 2 min / 100°C / Speed 2 (MC off).

 Notes